‘J’ Force and ‘Wales Maru’ Party to Japan

 This group of 900 POWs was made up of 600 British and 300 Australians who departed Singapore on ‘Wales Maru’ 15 May 1943.
 The 6,586-ton passenger/cargo ship ‘Weills Maru’ was christened ‘Wales Maru’ by the Australians.
 Described by the men as ‘old and slow with a top speed of 6 knots’ ‘Wales Maru’ had probably been purchased for scrap metal but shortage of ships meant all these ships had their lives extended.

-The Australians were convalescents who had recently been discharged from hospital.
+The Australian POWs were convalescents who had recently been discharged from hospital.